 Barter With a Local Maker

-If you know a local, sustainable baby toy or product maker, try offering to barter something you can make for an item.
-You may be surprised to find what you can trade: vegetables from your garden, chicken eggs, a painting, piano lessons, vintage items, a trade skill....almost anything!
+If you know a local, sustainable baby toy or product maker, try bartering something you can make for an item.
+You may be surprised to find what you can trade: vegetables from your garden, chicken eggs, a painting, piano lessons, vintage items, a trade skill,...almost anything!

 Sign Up to Test Baby Toys

-Another way to choose sustainable baby toys on a budget is to sign up with your favorite baby product brands to test baby toys.
+Another way to choose sustainable baby toys on a budget is to sign up to test baby products with your favorite baby product brands.
 If you cannot find an open opportunity there, you can open a freelancer account on Upwork and possibly get paid to take baby toy test jobs.

 Be Satisfied With Less